DarrenAtherton49/MaterialCV/README.md

 # Material CV - Android
-A simple app to store and display my CV, implemented using MVP architecture.
+An app to store and display my CV, implemented using [model-view-presenter](https://en.wikipedia.org/wiki/Model-view-presenter) pattern and clean architecture.

 ## Libraries